syncfusion-content/windowsforms-docs/WindowsForms/InstallationandDeployment/installationanddeployment.md

 ## GAC

 Through Syncfusion installer, Syncfusion assemblies are installed in the GAC of the developer machines.
-Also Syncfusion's [Assembly Manager](../AppData/Local/Microsoft/Windows/INetCache/Content.Outlook/Selvaganapathy/Desktop/assembly manager# "") helps you add or remove the Syncfusion assemblies to or from GAC.
+Also Syncfusion's [AssemblyManager](http://help.syncfusion.com/common/essential-studio/utilities#assembly-manager) helps you add or remove the Syncfusion assemblies to or from GAC.

 ## Installed Location